 Places to Visit

-Frith Farm House is conveniently situated for visits to the Kent coast (you can see the sea from our grounds), the many castles, historic houses and gardens of Kent, London and France.
+Frith Farm House is conveniently situated for visits to the Kent coast (you can see the sea from our grounds), the many castles, historic houses and gardens of Kent or even day trips to London, Bruges and France.

-For those who prefer smaller market towns, the Historic Medieval Market Town of of of of Faversham with over 150 listed buildings is only 6 miles away.
+Faversham is a small Historic Medieval Market Town with over 150 listed buildings and is only 6 miles away (15 mins in the car).
 Shepherd Neame, Britain's oldest brewery company, is based in Faversham and tours of the brewery can be arranged (booking a cab home is strongly advised!).
+Brogdale Farm (which houses the National Fruit Collection) is 10 minutes away with guided tours and specialist courses for the enthusiast.
+It has a great many themed days throughout the year and several small shops selling quality organic food and local produce.

-Leeds Castle is only 15 minutes away and is a great place to spend a day.
+Leeds Castle, the prettiest castle in England, is only 15 minutes away and is a great place to spend the day.
 You can enjoy the wonderful moated castle and grounds, take a Segway tour, play a round of golf and even swing through the trees at 'Go Ape' if you are feeling brave!
 If here in November, the firework display at Leeds is a must.
+Child friendly with its maze, outdoor adventures play area and aviaries, there are may special events laid on with children in mind, especially during the school holidays.

-Slightly further afield but well worth visiting is Rochester with its Cathedral and Castle.
-Nearby, is also Dickens World and the Historic Naval Dockyard at Chatham.
-For younger children, there are plenty of wild life parks and farms to visit (including the Aspinal Foundation sites at Port Lympne (nr Ashford) and Howletts (nr Canterbury).
-Farming World (Faversham) is especially popular with younger children.
+Other local attractions include the Historic Naval Dockyard at Chatham.
+For children, there are plenty of wild life parks and farms to visit (including the Aspinal Foundation sites at Port Lympne (nr Ashford) and Howletts (nr Canterbury).
+Wildwood (nr Canterbury) is especially popular with younger children.

-If you are interested in wine (silly question!), the winery at Chapel Down provides the opportunity to tour the vineyard and wine making facilities as well as to taste their award winning wines (chosen by Kate amd Wills for the Royal Wedding in 2011).
+Chapel Down winery near Tenterden provides the opportunity to tour the vineyard and wine making facilities as well as to taste their award winning wines (chosen by Kate and Wills for the Royal Wedding in 2011).

-The coastline nearby is also well worth visiting with Whitstable (30 minutes away) famed for its oysters,many small and quirky shops and plenty of eateries - many offering freshly caught seafood.
+The coast nearby is well worth visiting with Whitstable (30 minutes away) famed for its oysters, many small and quirky shops and plenty of eateries - many offering freshly caught seafood.
 For sandy beaches we recommend Broadstairs and adjacent coastline (Josh Bay has a lovely sandy beach and is good for surfers).
 Margate also offers acres of sandy beach and is undergoing something of a renaissance - with the Turner Contemporary proving a popular draw.
 Sandwich and Deal are also under an hour away.

-The nearby countryside and villages of the North Downs offer wonderful scenery, quiet roads that are great for cyclists, riders and walkers alike - with plenty of local pubs en route !
-No need to get in the car for access to some of the most ancient woodland in the country, just walk from Frith - especially beautiful in the spring when the local woods are carpeted with blue bells.
+Local countryside and villages offer wonderful scenery, quiet roads that are great for cyclists, riders and walkers alike and plenty of excellent and dog friendly local pubs.
+Some of the most ancient woodland in the country is a short walk from Frith - especially beautiful in the spring when the local woods are carpeted with bluebells.

-A day trip to France is easily achievable - lunch by the sea in Le Touquet perhaps?
+A day trip to France or Bruges is easily achievable - lunch by the sea in Le Touquet perhaps?
 Dover or the Eurotunnel are just 35 minutes away and the Eurostar service to Paris and Brussels can be caught from Ebbsfleet or Ashford International - less than half an hour away.
-Ashford to London (St Pancras International) takes just 38 minutes on the High Speed Service.
+Ashford to London (St Pancras International) takes just 37 minutes on the High Speed Service.